ainhoaserna/UGSC-multilingual-sentiment/README.md

 Please cite the dataset as follows:

-> Serna, A. (2024).
-Cross-Lingual Sentiment Classification in Sustainable Mobility: A Zero-Shot Evaluation Framework.
+> Serna, A. (2024). *Cross-Lingual Sentiment Classification in Sustainable Mobility: A Zero-Shot Evaluation Framework*.

 BibTeX:
 ```bibtex